Planning Implementation And Evaluation Are Considered Parts Of The

 4. Adaptability: Flexibility is key when unforeseen challenges arise.
 To give you an idea, a team developing a mobile app might pivot their feature set if user feedback highlights a critical flaw.

 Implementation is where plans come to life, but it also demands vigilance.
-That said, a poorly executed implementation can derail even the most well-thought-out plan.
+A poorly executed implementation can derail even the most well-thought-out plan.
 Consider a school district rolling out a new curriculum without proper training for teachers—this could lead to confusion and resistance, undermining the project’s success.

 Evaluation: Measuring Success and Learning from Outcomes